Clustering

 and here forcount

-- With the Python library Grewpy, in functions
+- Using Python library Grewpy, in the functions

 Corpus.count